-The program begins with a three day introduction to the Philippine health care system through visits to key exposure sites in Metro Manila.
-This is followed by an intensive immersion in selected remote island sites in the provinces of either Quezon or Romblon, as determined by the Program coordinators.
+The program begins with a weeklong introduction to the Philippine health care system and visits to key exposure sites in Metro Manila.
+This is followed by a 1-week immersion in a remote island site as determined by the CFHI Philippines team.

 Metro Manila - Also known as the National Capital Region (NCR) of the Philippines, Metro Manila is composed of sixteen cities and one municipality, whose overall population is estimated at 12 million.
 It is considered as one of the most densely populated cities in the world.
 NCR is the center of culture, economy, education, and government of the Philippines, which makes it the country's hub for finance and commerce.

 Alabat Island – Alabat Island is located in the province of Quezon and is one of the program’s original sites.
 It is located about 250 km (155 miles) southeast of Metro Manila, situated between the Pacific Ocean and Lamon Bay.
 From Metro Manila, Alabat Island is reachable by 6-8 hours land travel plus one hour boat ride.
 It is composed of three municipalities or towns: Perez in the north, Alabat in the middle and Quezon in the south.
 Participants who will be assigned to Alabat Island will be specifically placed in the town of Quezon, working closely with the Rural Health Unit staff.